camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 - Camunda 8 must be installed with the [Camunda Helm chart](https://github.com/camunda/camunda-platform-helm)
   - alternative installation methods (for example with docker-compose installation) are not supported
 - Looking at the whole Camunda Platform, it's **active-passive**, while some key components are active-active
-  - meaning there's always one primary and one secondary region for serving active user traffic
+  - meaning there's always one active and one passive region for serving active user traffic
   - serving traffic to both regions will result in a detachment of the WebApps and users potentially observing different data in Operate and Tasklist
 - The customers operating their Camunda 8 setup are responsible for detecting a regional failure and executing the [operational procedure](<-- TODO: link -->)
 - Identity is not supported